 DeskJet models with the euro symbol in firmware are supported; DeskJet models that accept downloadable soft fonts include support for the HP EuroSign soft fonts.
 See this site's euro page for instructions on using the euro symbol.
 Other solutions may be found on the same page for using the euro symbol with any printer.

 Lexmark no longer supplies WordPerfect drivers for its current printers, although WPDOS drivers for older Lexmark models are available from Lexmark's web site; specify DOS as your operating system when prompted while searching.
-Most recent Lexmark Laser printers can be used with the PostScript Level 3 drivers and the HP LaserJet 4050 series drivers elsewhere on this page, but you may get better results from the Lexmark-specific drivers described below:
+Many recent Lexmark Laser printers can be used with the PostScript Level 3 drivers and the HP LaserJet 4050 series drivers elsewhere on this page, but you may get better results from the Lexmark-specific drivers described below:

 Please note that these are the first versions of these drivers.
 Please contact me with reports of any problems.
 When writing, please include your WPDOS version (5.1, 6.0, 6.1, 6.2), and the full name of your printer (for example, HP DeskJet 990cse), not just the number ("HP 1000" can mean three different printers; I cannot help unless you include the full name).